timwood1992/Getting-and-Cleaning-Data-Course/CodeBook.md

 ## Code Book for the data set "Program_Assignment_Summary_Data"

+### Study Design
-Please see the README file associated with this data set for more details of how the data was obtained.
+Please see the README file for the course assignment (located in this repo) for information on the collection and processing of the data.
+In addition, the downloaded data folder associated with this data set contains an additional README file with more details of the original data.

-### Units:
+### Units
 The data for the variables are normalized and bounded within [-1,1].

 ### Activity Labels